tractionguest/lenel-sdk/docs/ApiApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::ApiApi.new
+api_instance = LenelSDK::ApiApi.new

-partner_values = LenelClient::PartnerValues1.new # PartnerValues1 |
+partner_values = LenelSDK::PartnerValues1.new # PartnerValues1 |

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.